m-d-johnson/pronouns-faq/README.md

 UK: [Spectra](https://spectra-london.org.uk/trans-services/), [LGBT Foundation](https://lgbt.foundation/trans-resources/)

 ### **I don’t think people should change from he/him to she/her or the reverse.
 I don’t think they/them is a valid choice.
-I want to debate it with someone and tell them they’re wrong.**
+I want to debate it with someone so I can tell them they’re wrong.**

 There’s that singular ‘they’ again.
 Please don’t do this.
 Aspects of our identity aren’t for debate and it’s no more appropriate than arguing against their sexual orientation, religion, or disability.